radihuq/okboomer/README.md

 ### Usage
 This application makes use of the Twilio Programmable SMS API to save received text messages into the database.
 [Follow this tutorial](https://www.twilio.com/docs/sms/tutorials/how-to-receive-and-reply-node-js) to set up your Twilio account if you do not already have an SMS number and a Twilio Webhook set up.

-You will also need to create a `.env` in the `client`, and `server` directory with the following parameters:
+You will also need to create a `.env` file in the `client`, and `server` directory with the following parameters:

 ##### ./client/.env
     PORT=